The 5 Sex Lies

 I think it is the other way round.
 I think the human race originally hushed it up because it had become such a mess.”

-Would you believe someone living over 65 years ago?!
+Would you believe someone living almost 70 years ago?!

 C.S.
-Lewis includes this observation in his complete treaties on sexual morality in Mere Christianity, but not even Lewis could have grasped how prophetic his words would become.
+Lewis includes this observation in his complete treaties on sexual morality in Mere Christianity, first published in 1952, but not even Lewis could have grasped how prophetic his words would become.

 In the hopes of bringing a little more clarity to this emotionally charged topic I present The Five Sex Lies.